 - MSc and BSc (Hons) degrees - Aston University (1991) and University of Aberdeen (1992)

 - Member of the International Stress Management Association (ISMA)

-- Member of the Neuro-linguistic Psychotherapy and Counseling Association (NLPtCA)
+- Member of the Neuro-linguistic Psychotherapy and Counselling Association (NLPtCA)

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 £40.00 - £50.00

 Concessions offered for